Northern Territory Football League: Competition structure

 The competition consists of both junior and senior divisions.

-The A Grade competition is known as the NTFL Men's Premier League and has nine clubs: Darwin, Nightcliff, Palmerston, PINT, Southern Districts, St Mary's, Tiwi Bombers, Wanderers, and Waratah.
+The A Grade competition is known as the NTFL Premier League and has ten clubs: Banks, Darwin, Nightcliff, Palmerston, PINT, Southern Districts, St Mary's, Tiwi Bombers, Wanderers, and Waratah.

-The men's reserves are divided into three divisions known as Men's Premier League Reserves (B Grade), Division 1 (C Grade), and Division 2 (D Grade): Premier League Reserves consists of all Premier League teams except Tiwi, who are replaced with Banks.
-Divisions 1 and 2 include thirds teams of the premier League clubs, except for the Tiwi Bombers (Palmerston are affiliated with former TEAFA club University), along with the senior teams of two other clubs which were formerly in the TEAFA competition in Banks and Tracy Village, and the Jabiru Bombers.
+The men's reserves are divided into three divisions known as Men's Premier League Reserves (B Grade), Division 1 (C Grade), and Division 2 (D Grade): Premier League Reserves consists of all Premier League teams except Tiwi.
+Divisions 1 and 2 include thirds teams of the premier League clubs, except for the Tiwi Bombers (Palmerston are affiliated with former TEAFA club University), along with the senior teams of two other clubs which were formerly in the TEAFA competition in Tracy Village and the Jabiru Bombers.

-The Women's Premier League competition has consisted of the nine Men's Premier League clubs since 2023.
-Division 1 (B Grade) and 2 (C Grade) Women's hold the reserves for Women's Premier League (some sides) with the addition of Banks, Tracy Village, and Jabiru.
+The Women's Premier League competition has consisted of the ten Premier League clubs since 2026.
+Division 1 (B Grade) and 2 (C Grade) Women's hold the reserves for Women's Premier League (some sides) with the addition of Tracy Village and Jabiru.

-The junior division is broken into age groups: Under 18's, Under 16's, Under 14's, Under 12's, and Under 10's with Boys and Girls divisions across all and Under 12's and 10's having mixed divisions.
-The Under 18's is the only junior division with a fixed number of clubs, including all Premier League clubs except for the Tiwi Bombers; While the rest of the junior divisions vary based on participation levels each year, there are eleven clubs with juniors, the nine Premier League clubs, Tracy Village and Banks.
+The junior division is broken into age groups: Under 17.5's, Under 15's, Under 13's, Under 11's, and Under 9's with Boys and Girls divisions across all and Under 11's and 9's having mixed divisions.
+The junior divisions team numbers vary based on participation levels each year.
+There are eleven clubs with juniors, the ten Premier League clubs, and Tracy Village.